tds-1/EFK-stack/README.md

 3.b.)
 If you want to get logs from a folder, specify the path of the parent directory of that folder in the .env file.

-Eg. Logs are stored at /var/log/test/*.log so the path will be PATH=/var/log.
+Eg. Logs are stored at /var/log/test/*.log so the path will be PATH_FILE=/var/log.

+NOTE- Elasticsearch index and kibana index pattern will be same as the folder name of the log.
+Eg. Here it would be test.

 4.)
 To build the EFK stack containers
 ```bash